-Chalk Mountain Services has evolved into a transportation and logistics leader in the Oilfield Service Industry, managing the transportation and logistics of sand and water in the Eagle Ford Shale and the Delaware Basin, with locations across Texas and New Mexico.
+Chalk Mountain Services has evolved into a transportation and logistics leader in the Oilfield Service Industry, managing the transportation and logistics of sand and water in the Eagle Ford Shale and the Delaware Basin, with locations across Texas.

 Chalk Mountain Services began hauling in the Barnett Shale

 Metro SWD was drilled to better serve the needs of our customers

 Sand hauling in the Barnett Combo

 The Eagle Ford Shale created an opportunity, hauling both sand and water in South Texas

 The Midland Basin opened offering opportunities for hauling sand

 Sand mines began developing in East Texas and brought in new business